stsaz/fmedia/README.md

 		git clone https://github.com/stsaz/ff
 		git clone https://github.com/stsaz/ff-3pt
 		git clone https://github.com/stsaz/fmedia

+Note: builds from the latest `master` branch are not supported and *may not work*!
+To build a working package you should checkout a specific git tag for fmedia (e.g. `v1.19`) and then checkout the corresponding git tags for ff* repos with the same release date (e.g. `v20.08`).

 3. Build ff-3pt package (3rd-party libraries) or download pre-built binaries.
 See `ff-3pt/README.txt` for details.